JereKuusela/valheim-expand_world/README.md

 Data can be split to multiple files.
 The files are loaded alphabetically in reverse order.
 For example `expand_biomes_custom.yaml` would be loaded first and then `expand_biomes.yaml`.

+Note: Some files are server side only.
+Use single player for testing so that your client has access to all of the information.
+Mods that cause clients to regenerate dungeons or locations may not work correctly.

 ## Biomes

 The file `expand_biomes.yaml` sets available biomes and their configuration.